What is Applied Behavior (ABA) Analysis Therapy?

 ● Increase attention, focus, social skills, memory, and academics

-Applied Behavior Analysis (ABA) is a type of therapy based on the psychology of learning and behaviour.
-ABA therapy applies the understanding of how behaviour works in real-life situations, to increase behaviors that are helpful and decrease behaviors that are harmful or affect learning.
+Applied Behavior Analysis (ABA) is a type of therapy based on the psychology of learning and behavioural trades.
+ABA therapy applies the understanding of how behaviour works in real-life situations, to increase behaviours that are helpful and decrease behaviours that are harmful or affect learning.
 Applied Behavior Analysis involves several techniques for understanding and changing behaviour.
 ABA is a form of flexible treatment that can be adapted to meet the needs of each unique person.
 It can also be provided in many different locations – at home, at school, and in the community.
 ABA therapy can involve one-to-one teaching or group instruction ABA therapy programs can help:

 A qualified behavioural psychologist designs and directly oversees the program.
 They customize the ABA program to the child’s skills, needs, interests, preferences, and family circumstances.
 The ABA program is started with a detailed assessment of the child’s existing skills and preferences in order to formulate specific treatment goals.
 Treatment goals are decided after taking into consideration the age and ability level of the child with autism.
 Goals can include different skill areas, such as: